Nithin-Chaganty/bmi-classification-ml/README.md

 # bmi-classification-ml

 This project builds a machine learning model that predicts a person’s BMI category (underweight, normal weight, overweight, or obese) using gender, height, and weight.
-This was one of my very first data science projects, which I wanted to use to bridge the gap between my knowledge in data science and my interest in nutrition.
+I wanted to use to bridge the gap between my knowledge in data science and my interest in nutrition.

 Overview